AqwamCreates/DataPredict/docs/Tutorials/CreatingProbabilityToLeavePredictionModel.md

 Under this case, this is a new player that plays the game for the first time.
 In this case, we do not know how this player would act.

-We have a multiple way to handle this issue.
+We have a multiple way to handle this issue:

 * We create a "global" model that trains from every players, and then make a deep copy of the model parameters and load it into our models.